rticommunity/rticonnextdds-connector-go/README.md

 ### Getting started
 #### Using Go Modules
-Be sure you have golang installed (we tested with golang v1.19).
+Be sure you have golang installed.

 Import: